benahm/ApexDataFramework/docs/basics/README.md

 ## Basics
-This section will give you a quick over view of the framework with some basic examples
+This section will give you a quick overview of the framework with some basic examples

 If you want to know further more about this framework please read the advanced section